-- 5.8.1 Whenever practical the status of each track section shall be communicated separately to the GO Transit Train Control System (GTCS). - 5.8.2 All track indications shall indicate to the GTCS as a 1 (or true) when occupied. - 5.8.3 OS track indications shall be provided according to the following: - a) The loss of shunt shall simultaneously remove the OS track indication and switch locking indications. - b) There shall be an indication for each OS track section. - c) Stuck searchlight mechanism conditions shall operate independent from OS indications and shall be indicated separately. - 5.8.4 Block indications (BK) shall be designed as per the principles defined below unless otherwise approved by Metrolinx. - a) BK indications shall include hand throw switches located in a block that is outside the OS track circuits.
-BK indications shall indicate as a 1 when the block(s) is de-energized or when a hand throw switch is not in the normal position.
-Block indications shall also indicate hazard detectors (WIS, BIS, High Water Detector, etc.) if they are not able to indicate separately.
-The following examples show Code 1 or Code 5 used for block indication to GTCS.

-- b) Maintenance Code M will indicate either Remote Light Out (RLOK) or Remote Power Off (RPOK) from the Intermediate signals towards the next appropriate Control Point.
+- 5.8.1 Whenever practical, the status of each track section shall be communicated separately to the GO Transit Train Control System (GTCS). - 5.8.2 All track indications shall indicate to the GTCS as a 1 (or true) when occupied. - 5.8.3 OS track indications shall be provided according to the following: - a) The loss of shunt shall simultaneously remove the OS track indication and switch locking indications; - b) There shall be an indication for each OS track section; - c) Stuck searchlight mechanism conditions shall operate independently from OS indications and shall be indicated separately.

+- 5.8.4 Block indications (BK) shall be designed per the principles defined below unless otherwise approved by Metrolinx. - a) BK indications shall include hand throw switches located in a block that is outside the OS track circuits.
+BK indications shall indicate as a 1 when the block(s) is de-energized or when a hand-throw switch is not in the normal position.
+Block indications shall also indicate hazard detectors (i.e., WIS, BIS, High Water Detector, etc.) if they are not able to indicate separately, or as directed by Metrolinx.
+The following examples show Code 1 or Code 5 used for block indication to GTCS. - i.
+BK shall be configurable using vital configuration setting per track.
+If this indication is not currently employed at the location, it shall be disabled by vital configuration settings. - b) Maintenance Code M will indicate either Remote Light Out (RLOK) or Remote Power Off (RPOK) from the Intermediate signals, and code repeaters, towards the next appropriate Control Point.
 These indications shall indicate to the GTCS as a 1 when displayed.
-RPOK shall always feed towards the Control Point in the North or West direction, RLOK shall always feed toward the Control Point in the South or East direction. - i.
-RLOK shall include light out alarms and other alarms associated with the VMIS (Vital Microprocessor Interlocking System) healthy. - ii.
-RPOK shall include power off alarms and other alarms associated with the battery healthy, charger healthy, and ground fault. - c) One-Block Track Indication (reference Figure 05): - i.
-Code 1 shall be used for block indication, - ii.
-Code M and Code 5 are not used for this application.
+RPOK shall always feed towards the Control Point in the North or West direction, and RLOK shall always feed toward the Control Point in the South or East direction. - i.
+RLOK shall include light-out and other alarms associated with the VMIS (Vital Microprocessor Interlocking System) healthy for all intermediate signals within the block.
+RLOK shall begin from the furthest North or West intermediate signal in the block. - ii.
+RPOK shall include power-off and other alarms associated with the low battery alarm, charger healthy, and ground fault for all intermediate signal and code repeater sites within the block.
+RPOK may begin at a code repeater site if located further South or East of the last intermediate signal location within the block. - iii.
+In some limited applications, it may be required to combine both the RPOK and RLOK to feed in one direction, such as interfacing coded track with line circuits within a block. - c) One-Block Track Indication (reference Figure 05): - i.
+Code 1 shall be used for block indication; and - ii.
+Code M and Code 5 are not used for this application, unless code repeaters are present in the block, in which RPOK is applicable.

-Figure 05 - One-Block Track Indication
+Figure 05: One-Block Track Indication

 - d) Two-Block Track Indication (reference Figure 06): - i.
-Code 1 is used for block indication. - ii.
-Code M indicates RPOK or RLOK, - iii.
+Code 1 is used for block indication; - ii.
+Code M indicates RPOK or RLOK; and - iii.
 Code 5 is not used for this application.

-Figure 06 - Two-Block Track Indication
+Figure 06: Two-Block Track Indication

-e) Three-Block Track Indication (reference Figure 07):

-- i.
-Code 5 is used for block indication which provides a repetition of the middle block, - ii.
-Code M is used indicating RPOK or RLOK.
+- e) Three-Block Track Indication (reference Figure 07): - i.
+Code 5 is used for block indication, which provides a repetition of the middle block; and - ii.
+Code M is used to indicate RPOK or RLOK.

-Figure 07 - Three-Block Track Indication
+Figure 07: Three-Block Track Indication

 - f) Four Blocks Track Indication (reference Figure 08): - i.
-Code 5 is used for block indication without overlapping, - ii.
-Code M is used indicating RPOK or RLOK.
+Code 5 is used for block indication without overlapping; and - ii.
+Code M is used to indicate RPOK or RLOK.

-Figure 08 - Four-Block Track Indication
+Figure 08: Four-Block Track Indication